microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 ## Step 3.
 Deploy client Power App

-From the powerapp folder, download Semantic-Search-App-Template_20230303012916.zip powerapp package.
+From the powerapp folder, download "NLQuery PowerApp Export.zip" powerapp package.
 This has a powerapp and powerautomate template app pre-built.
 Navigate to https://make.powerapps.com/ and click on Apps on the left navigation.

 ![](../../documents/media/powerapps1.png)